 Best free London museum for: a stately home collection

-Tucked away behind Selfridges in Marylebone is a grand townhouse that was once the private residence of an aristocratic family.
-Their home is now a public museum with a rich and lively collection of art amassed over generations.
+Tucked away behind Selfridges in Manchester Square, Marylebone is Hertford House, a grand townhouse that was once the private residence of an aristocratic family.
+Their home is now The Wallace Collection, a public museum with a rich and lively collection of art amassed over generations.
 From armour to Old Masters you’ll find something to enjoy here.

 Don’t miss: Fragonard’s The Swing, considered very naughty in its time and newly restored.
-And make time for lunch or afternoon tea in the lovely cafe in the covered courtyard.
+My top tip is to stop for lunch or afternoon tea in the lovely hidden cafe in the covered courtyard.
 It’s worth a visit in its own right if you’re in Marylebone.

 London Mithraeum